jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d822fd413a79914d39e9935
+id: 5d822fd413a79914d39e9931
-title: Part 108
+title: Part 109
 challengeType: 0
 ---

 # --description--

-Add another repeating gradient to this building; make it the same as the one you just added, except don't add the `90deg` direction and use your window color instead of the two `transparent` colors.
+You can remove the `background-color` for this building now, since it isn't needed.

 # --hints--